KezzyNgotho/chama-web-application/README.md

 # cham
-##Chama Web Application
+## Chama Web Application
 Welcome to the Chama Web Application!
 This powerful platform is designed to revolutionize your Chama experience, providing seamless financial management and fostering a thriving community.

-###Features
+### Features
 Secure Account Management: Safely manage your Chama account with robust security measures and user authentication to protect your sensitive information.

+.
 Member Dashboard: Access a personalized dashboard that provides an overview of your Chama's financial activities, contributions, and investment performance.

+.
 Contribution Tracking: Easily track member contributions and view detailed transaction history to ensure transparency and accountability within the Chama.

 Investment Management: Efficiently manage Chama investments by tracking portfolios, analyzing performance, and monitoring growth opportunities.